-- behaviour or ability to socialise
+- Feelings of security, ability to regulate or ability to socialise

 - reading and writing

 - ability to understand things

 - concentration levels

 - physical ability

 4. Underlying Principles

 We believe that all children and young people should be equally valued and will strive to eliminate prejudice and discrimination, and to develop environments where all children and young people can flourish, feel safe and reach their potential.
 Our belief is that educational inclusion is about equal opportunities for all learners, whatever their age, gender, ethnicity, ability, attainment and background.